Guidelines and Recommendations

 EPA also developed Health Effect Support Documents (HESD) for three cyanobacterial toxins: microcystins, cylindrospermopsin, and anatoxin-a.
 The HESDs constitute a comprehensive review of the published literature on the chemical and physical properties of these toxins, the toxin synthesis and environmental fate, occurrence and exposure information, and health effects.

-Additionally, EPA developed the Recommendations for Public Water Systems to Manage Cyanotoxins in Drinking Water, a support document for states and utilities to assist them as they consider whether and how to manage cyanobacterial toxins in drinking water.
+EPA developed a support document for states and utilities to assist them as they consider whether and how to manage cyanobacterial toxins in drinking water.
 The recommendations in this document are intended to assist public drinking water systems (PWSs) manage the risks from cyanobacterial toxins in drinking water, including information and a framework that PWSs can consider in their cyanotoxin risk management efforts.

 In 1998, The World Health Organization (WHO) released a provisional drinking water guideline for microcystin-LR, excluding other known cyanotoxins since there was insufficient data to derive guideline values for these toxins.
 The WHO guidance value for drinking water is: